Christian1984/100-days-of-code/log.md

 - refactored code
 - removed stopwatch
 - added background
-- used absolute positioning instead. obviously, the privious approach didn't work
+- used absolute positioning inside relative positioned parent instead. obviously, the previous approach didn't work

 **Thoughts and Takeaways:**
 - worked with a combination of absolute positioning and flexbox. not sure if that's rock solid, but it seems to work